travelgateX/documentation-site/content/travelgatex/reference/objects/BusinessRules.md

   "operator": "type",
   "typename": "BusinessRules"
 }
-List of business rules to filter the options that you are interested.
+LList of business rules for filtering options based on your interests.
-## GraphQL Schema definition
+## GraphQL schema definition

 {{% graphql-schema-type %}}